sergosev/bimboinformatics_tools/README.md

 - length_bounds: a tuple with length boundaries (only integer) Default is (0, $2^{32}$)
 - quality_threshold: an integer or float number, lower boundary for mean quality.
 Default is 0.

 The function returns a new, filtered dictionary, prints numbers of taken and filtered sequences, saves the filtered result to a file in a `./filtered` directory.
+There is a flag parameter save_ouput to mark whether you want to save results to a file.

 **Example of use**
 ```{python3}